Scroll Top

 1. What are the duties of a talent acquisition specialist?

-Essentially, their role is to help grow the talent in a company by finding and nurturing the most suitable people to contribute to a company’s future success.
+Essentially, their role is to help grow a company’s talent by finding and nurturing the most suitable people to contribute to its future success.

 2. How do you attract cybersecurity talent?

-You can widen the talent pool by promoting diversity and inclusion, partnering with academic institutions to train and increase the talent pipeline and by reskilling your existing talent.
+You can widen the talent pool by promoting diversity and inclusion, partnering with academic institutions to train and increase the talent pipeline, and reskilling your existing talent.

 3. Does cybersecurity require coding?

-Some cybersecurity positions don’t require extensive coding and programming knowledge, there are still some highly technical positions that do require individuals to have a strong understanding of various coding languages and concepts.
+While some cybersecurity positions don’t require extensive coding and programming knowledge, some highly technical positions require a strong understanding of various coding languages and concepts.

 Leave a comment